Patient Survey FAQs

-Ipsos Social Research Institute is part of the Ipsos Group, which was founded in 1975 and specialises in conducting public opinion and attitude research and evaluation.
+Ipsos Public Affairs is part of the Ipsos Group, which was founded in 1975 and specialises in conducting public opinion and attitude research and evaluation.
 Ipsos is the third largest market and social research agency in the world.

 Ipsos is a registered and independent survey organisation and strictly adheres to the Australian Market and Social Research Society's Code of Professional Behaviour.
 It is independently accredited to the International Standard for Market Opinion and Social Research ISO 20252.

 You can find more information about Ipsos on their website

 We send surveys to a random selection of people who recently received care in the NSW Health System.